Level I pediatric trauma care center

 Emergency contact form

 Be sure that you—and anyone who cares for your children—is ready in case of an emergency.
-Download, fill out and post our emergency contact form so everyone knows where to take your kids.
+Download, fill out and print our pediatric trauma care emergency contact form so everyone knows where to take your kids.

 We love kids here at Children’s Minnesota, but we’d rather see them safe at home.
 That’s why we work to prevent injuries from ever happening and ensure clinicians across the region are skilled in handling them if they do occur.
 By providing education to the community through our Making Safe Simple program — At Home, At Play, and On the Way.